image

 (2) Use of Renewable Energy

-Our Shisui MDC plans to install a photovoltaic power generation system in December 2023 to cover a portion of the MDC’s electricity needs.
+Our Shisui Merchandizing Center has installed a photovoltaic power generation system since December 2023, and a portion of the plant's electricity use is covered by solar power generation.

 (3) Development of Environmentally Friendly Stores